 Vision Therapy Can Help

-If you’re reading this, chances are you’re concerned about a loved one.
-People experiencing these symptoms typically won’t find their help through writing, because reading causes so much strain that they avoid it.
-We want you and your loved one to know that they’re not alone and their problem is treatable.
-There is hope.
+People experiencing these symptoms typically won’t find their help through writing, since the act of reading causes so much strain that they avoid it.
+We at Arizona Vision Therapy Center want you and/or your loved one to know that they’re not alone and their problem is treatable.
+With vision therapy, there is hope.

 “Dr. Thomas is outstanding in both her knowledge and her interaction with patients!
 Having seen more doctors than I can count, to include another optometrist trained in vision therapy, Dr. Thomas is hands down the best.
 I had a very early traumatic brain injury which Dr. Thomas acknowledged and has treated me for with kindness and compassion.
 Her guidance with light and vision therapy have caused positive major shifts in my functioning.
 My husband’s words are: ‘If they offer 5 stars, Dr. Thomas deserves 6!’
 For me, Dr. Thomas and her staff have offered me hope in the midst of great darkness.”- Sue R Hannah

 Do you or your loved one have these symptoms?

 - Double vision